 The choir’s original aim was to promote European choral music with a repertoire spanning at least five centuries.
 It started out predominantly as an a cappella group, performing both sacred and secular music.
 Over the years, the choir has also sung some larger works by composers such as Bach, Beethoven, Mozart and Handel, often with a small orchestra and soloists.

 The choir holds its popular Christmas concert in St. John’s Cathedral and for its Spring concert the venue varies.
 We are known for singing a mixed repertoire: from madrigals, world music to Mozart -a capella or accompanied.

 We have many choir members who have sung with us for at least eight years – they are a loyal bunch!
 One choir member, Judy Butler has been with the choir for over thirty years – she is very much the choir matriarch.
-We are also very grateful to Kent Lee our wonderful conductor since 2012 and Ciara Shannon, our chairwoman since 2010.
+We are also very grateful to Kent Lee our wonderful conductor from 2012 to 2018.
+From Christmas 2018 we are conducted by Andrew Leung.